Understanding Angelman Syndrome - A Comprehensive Guide to the Genetic Disorder

 What Causes Angelman Syndrome?

 Angelman Syndrome is typically caused by the deletion or mutation of the UBE3A gene on the maternal copy of chromosome 15.
-The UBE3A gene plays a crucial role in brain development and function.
-In a typical individual, this gene is active on both maternal and paternal chromosomes, but in certain brain regions, only the maternal gene is active.
-When the maternal copy is missing or nonfunctional, the result is the development of Angelman Syndrome.
+This gene plays a crucial role in brain development and function.
+There are four main genetic mechanisms that can lead to AS:

-Recognizing the Symptoms of Angelman Syndrome
+Recognising the Symptoms of Angelman Syndrome

 • Movement and Balance Disorders: Individuals may have a jerky, puppet-like movement and struggle with balance.